Hepatoid Gland Tumors

 What are hepatoid gland tumors?

-Hepatoid gland tumors are a type of cancer that develop from the disorganized, uncontrolled proliferation of the cells of hepatoid glands.
-Hepatoid glands are modified sebaceous (sweat) glands of the skin located in the perianal (around the anus) area, as well as the prepuce, base of the tail, groin, inner thigh, and the back.
+Hepatoid gland tumors are a type of cancer that develops from the disorganized and uncontrolled production of hepatoid gland cells.
+Hepatoid glands are modified sebaceous (sweat) glands of the skin, and are located in the perianal area (around the anus), as well as the prepuce, base of the tail, groin, inner thigh, and the back.
 These glands only occur in dogs.
-The tumor cells resemble liver (hepatic) cells.
+The tumor cells resemble liver (hepatic) cells, hence the name.

-Hepatoid gland tumors account for approximately 10% of all cases of skin cancer diagnosed in dogs.
 The most common location for these tumors is the perianal area.
-The three main types of tumors that occur in the perianal area include adenomas (benign), adenocarcinomas (malignant) and epitheliomas (borderline malignant).
+The three main types of tumors that occur in the perianal area are adenomas (benign), adenocarcinomas (malignant, or cancerous), and epitheliomas (borderline malignant).

-Perianal adenomas account for 80% of all tumors in the perianal area.
-They occur most commonly in intact (unneutered) dogs and are the third most common type of tumor in unneutred male dogs.
+Perianal adenomas account for 58%-96% of all tumors in the perianal area.
+These tumors occur most commonly in intact (unneutered) dogs and are the third-most common type of tumor in intact male dogs.
 Adenocarcinomas are uncommon and epitheliomas are rare.

 What causes this cancer?